 The short answer is "no" if you're trying to move to all-natural hair.
 Unfortunately, some brands market texturizers as if they're natural products, making women believe there are no texture-altering chemicals in the kit.
 Whenever you see a product claiming to improve manageability or loosen curls, proceed with caution.
 Chances are, whether it calls itself a texturizer or not, your texture will be affected by the questionable ingredients.
 Texturizers do contain chemicals and will set you back on your natural journey.

 There are no rules about how long your transition should take, so if anyone tells you that you've transitioned too long at eight months, ignore that advice.
 Some women have more patience than others and will do well as long-term transitioners.
 Others will get frustrated dealing with different textures and will end up cutting off their straightened hair long before they planned to.
 Choose a timeline that works for you, but don't be surprised if it changes!
-You may get fed up with your varying textures one day and just decide to chop your hair off.
+You may get fed up with your varying textures one day and just decide to go forward with the big chop (the process where the relaxed hair is completely cut off) sooner than later.
 Or, you might prolong your transition if a drastic change becomes too much for you.

-You definitely can, but is it the best way to deal with your hair while transitioning?
-If you decide to press or flat iron your new growth in order to make it blend better with your existing ends, you'll need to be extra careful.
+You definitely can, but do so with caution.
+If you decide to press or flat iron your new growth in order to make it blend better with your existing ends, you'll just need to be extra careful.
 Not only do you want to avoid heat damage, but you also don't want to place too much stress on the place where the chemically altered hair meets your natural tresses.
-Also, there's the whole concern of being natural.
-If you're constantly pressing your new growth instead of trying out hairstyles that mimic natural looks, you're not going that much forward in your natural journey.
-If you truly want to be natural, at some point you'll have to handle your hair as it grows from your roots.
-The earlier you start, the more time you'll have to learn about your texture and how best to handle it.
+English says she uses CHI Silk Infusion ($30) on clients when silk pressing, but suggests reaching out to a professional for heat styling to prevent damage.

 Along with finding hairstyles that work with your transitioning hair, breakage is one of the top concerns for women returning to their natural roots.
 The area where your previously processed hair meets your new growth, or line of demarcation, is usually the place where breakage is most likely to occur (women who transition from heat damage probably won't have one area that breaks more than another) because it's an especially fragile spot.
-To avoid as much breakage as possible, the occasional protein treatment is a must.
-As long as you use a gentle protein once or twice per month, along with weekly, moisturizing deep conditioning products, breakage should be minimal.
-Just remember to be proactive and keep your routine up to prevent problems.
+To avoid as much breakage as possible, English explains that an occasional protein treatment such as Affirm's 5-in-1 Reconstructor ($20) is a must.
+She says that deep conditioning and professional salon trims are also beneficial when trying to keep your hair in its best shape.

 Hopefully, your transition will sail along, but even the most dedicated and routine-keeping individual may have times when the whole process drives her crazy.
 Having a regimen is key, as are finding products and especially hairstyles that work for you.
+English suggests using her Grew Hair Care System to promote hair growth, detangle, and combat the product buildup that sometimes comes along with the transitioning process.
 If you have a favorite stylist who can help you through this phase, put your care in her hands.
-Likewise, sometimes it helps to put your hair up and out of sight, in the form of a weave, wig, braid or twist extensions, if you're going through a particularly challenging phase.
+Likewise, sometimes it helps to put your hair up and out of sight, in the form of a weave, wig, braid, or twist extensions, if you're going through a particularly challenging phase.